yesidc/MLinPractice/Documentation.md

 AUC(Area under the ROC curve) is useful for comparing different classifiers and summarizing the performance of each classifier into a single measure.
 The most common approach is to compute the area under the ROC curve.
 It is equivalent to the two-sample Wilcoxon rank-sum statistics.
 Higher the AUC, the better the model is at predicting 0 classes as 0 and 1 classes as 1.
 Depending upon the threshold, we can minimize or maximize them.
-When AUC is 0.7, It means there is a 70% chance that the model will be able to distinguish between positive class and negative class.
-The better teh model is, it will generate a result close to 0.5, meaning, the model can differenciate true positive and true negative from the data set.
+When AUC is 0.7, it means there is a 70% chance that the model will be able to distinguish between positive class and negative class.
+The better the model is, it will generate a result close to 0.5, meaning, the model can differenciate true positive and true negative from the data set.

 From the below images, we can understand how the result can be interpreted.